-If you are going through a child custody case involving a special needs child, that will likely be the circumstance you are most concerned with for your case's duration.
-While parenting a special needs child can be challenging, many rewarding aspects are not necessarily available to parents who are not responsible for a special needs child's care.
-Your unique circumstances as a special needs parent will cause you to look at your case differently than most other parents.
+You likely have additional concerns if you are going through a child custody case involving a special needs child.
+Parenting a special needs child can be challenging, but there are also many rewarding aspects that other parents may not experience.
+Your unique circumstances as a special needs parent require a different perspective than most other parents.

 Transitioning your special needs child into a visitation and possession plan